 For an intern's perspective of a summer internship with the FPD, please read .

 * U.S. Citizenship or documented legal U.S. residence status is required.
 Those selected for a position must successfully complete a criminal background check at the beginning of the program and are expected to voluntarily disclose any criminal history in advance of their first day.

 NOTICE: The summer 2021 internship recruiting seasons is currently open.
 We are accepting internship applications and will fill positions on a rolling basis.
-During the fall of 2020, we will also begin accepting applications from students interested in applying for a spring 2021 semester externship.
-If you have questions, please contact Vidalia Patterson
+During the spring of 2021, we will also begin accepting applications from students interested in applying for a fall 2021 semester externship.
+If you have questions, please contact Vidalia Patterson.